qrutyy/ldd/README.md

-# BDRM
+# LS-BDD
-BDRM is a block device driver that implements log-structured storage based on B+ data structure.
+LS-BDD is a block device driver that implements log-structured storage based on B+ data structure.
 Driver is based on BIO request management and supports BIO split.

-For more info - see [presentation v1](https://github.com/qrutyy/ldd/blob/main/blockdev/bdrm/LogStructuredStoringBasedOnB+Tree.pdf)
+For more info - see [presentation v1](https://github.com/qrutyy/ls-bdd/blob/main/docs/LogStructuredStoringBasedOnB+Tree.pdf)

 ***Compatable with Linux Kernel 6.8***